 Adopting a VoIP service or hosted PBX to handle your calling needs is one of the easiest ways for small to medium businesses to cut down on extra costs.
 But with the recurring cost of most providers that charge per user, per month, it can still add up quickly.

 To counter this, Yeastar has recently launched its newest line of on premise IP-based PBX systems, the S Series.
-With a strong focus on the company’s core values of reliability, dependability and affordability, this new S Series will allow even the smallest, most frugal business to implement a small business phone system that provides a professional level of service.
+With a strong focus on the company’s core values of reliability, dependability and affordability, this new S Series will allow even the smallest, most frugal business to implement an office phone system that provides a professional level of service.
 Cost effective and feature rich on premise deployments can provide any business starting with the right phone system for the right price.

 Yeastar was kind enough to send us one of their newest models of the S Series, the S20.
 As the entry level device, the S20 sports a low price point and yet allows for 10 concurrent calls.
 The system can support 20 users, for up to four analog phones, and even 20 SIP Trunks.
 Almost a brainer for smaller teams that aren’t looking to shell out the money for a fully hosted platform, the S20 it’s a powerful package – with support for almost any connection, from SIP/IAX to E1/T1, and even cellular networks and connections to the PSTN.